 Instructions

-- In a medium bowl, whip the butter with an electric hand mixer for about 1-2 minutes until it is light and fluffy.
+- In the bowl of a stand mixer (or a medium bowl), whip the butter with the paddle attachment (or electric hand mixer) for about 1-2 minutes until it is light and fluffy.
 It will change color and become a little lighter.

 - Add the powdered sugar and vanilla extract, mix well with the hand blender.
 Scrape down the sides if needed.

-- Add the lemon zest, lemon juice, flour, and salt.
-Mix well until it combines into a dough and less crumbly.
+- Add the 2 teaspoons lemon zest, 1-1/2 tablespoons lemon juice, flour, and salt.
+Mix only until it combines into a soft dough.

 - Cover the bowl with plastic wrap and refrigerate for 30 minutes.

-- While you are waiting, pre-heat your oven to 350 F and prep your cookie sheet with the silicone mat or parchment paper.
+- While you are waiting for the dough to chill, pre-heat your oven to 350 F and prep your cookie sheet with the silicone mat or parchment paper.

-- When the dough is chilled, scoop the dough onto the sheet pan.
-They don't spread too much, but leave a little bit of room in between just incase.
+- Portion out the dough with the small cookie scoop (about 2 tablespoons) onto the sheet pan.
+They don't spread too much, but leave a little bit of room (2 inches) in between just incase.

 - Bake on the middle rack for 12-15 minutes, check for browning at around 10 minutes.
-They should be very lightly browned around the edges.
+They should only be very lightly browned around the bottom edges.

-- Cool on the sheet pan for 10 minutes, then transfer to the cooling racks for another 30 minutes.
+- Cool on the pan for 10 minutes, then transfer to the cooling racks for another 30 minutes before icing.

-- While they are cooling mix together the powdered sugar, lemon zest, and juice.
-It should be pourable but not like water.
+- While the cookies are cooling, mix together the powdered sugar, lemon zest, and enough juice to make an icing.
+It should be pourable but not like water, it will drizzle nicely and stick to the cookie when dipped.
 Make adjustments as needed.
-Cover and set aside until needed.
+Cover and set aside until ready.

 Leave a Reply